naukri-engineering/validate/README.md

 1. **HTML**

-	* The form that needs to be validated using commonValidator, must have its “name” attribute specified.
+	* The form that needs to be validated using validate.js, must have its “name” attribute specified.
 	* The “name” and “id” attributes of all the form fields are not mandatory.
 	* To show inline error messages, there must be an element within the form which can be an html tag like `<div>`,`<span>`,`<p>`,`<i>`,`<b>` etc. Having its “id” attribute set as the “id” or “name” of the form field with which it is related, appended with “_err” and must have a class “erLbl” specified on it.
 *Example:*